 Natural Fragrance

-“Natural fragrance” sounds appealing, but it is a term that can be vague without context.
-In general, it means that the aromatic compounds are derived from natural sources like essential oils, resins, or isolates extracted from plants.
-However, the word “natural” is not regulated in the fragrance industry, so it’s important to check whether the company defines what they mean by it.
+“Natural fragrance” sounds appealing, but it can be vague without context.
+In general, it is often used to suggest that at least some aromatic components come from natural sources like essential oils, resins, or plant-derived isolates.
+Because “natural” is used differently across the industry, it’s worth checking how a company defines the term.

 Essential Oils

-When a label highlights “essential oils,” it typically means the fragrance includes oils extracted from plants through distillation or cold pressing.
-These are often viewed as the cleanest source of scent, with a close tie to nature and wellness.
+When a label highlights "essential oils," it typically means the fragrance includes oils extracted from plants through distillation or cold pressing.
+These are often viewed as a more botanical approach to scent, with a close tie to nature and fragrance tradition.

 However, essential oils on their own may not offer the same scent stability or diffusion power as a well-balanced fragrance blend.
-This is why many high-end home fragrance brands use a mix of essential oils and safe synthetic materials to achieve both clarity and performance.
+This is why many high-end home fragrance brands use a mix of essential oils and carefully selected aroma materials to achieve clarity and performance.

 IFRA Compliant